Manufacturing · Recycling Centers

 • Environmental liability review when accepted materials changeAdding electronics, batteries, or motor oil containers mid-policy changes the environmental exposure.
 We coordinate notification to the carrier and confirm whether the new material types fall within the current policy terms.

-• Market comparison at renewalAccounts can qualify for admitted markets or require surplus lines placement depending on fire controls and environmental profile.
-We evaluate options across coverage terms, exclusions, and cost.
-You see what you're choosing between.
+• Option comparison at renewalA facility may qualify for an admitted policy or need a surplus-lines option, depending on its fire controls and environmental history.
+We compare coverage terms, exclusions, and cost so you can see what you're choosing between.

 • Claims questions and carrier coordination after a lossProperty losses, environmental incidents, and liability claims often involve multiple coverage lines and multiple adjusters.
 We answer process questions, organize documentation the carrier requests, and stay in the conversation between your facility and the adjuster through the review.